 I was talking to a friend in the residential real estate business the other day, and we got to talking about one another’s successes over the past few years.
-To my surprise, my friend Dave, who’s a great talker and excellent salesperson, had been averaging less than a hundred-thousand a year in what has been and still is, a strong seller’s market for residential housing here in Wilmington where my business is located.
+To my surprise, my friend Dave, who’s a great talker and excellent salesperson; who brands himself with business apparel from Jos.
+A. Bank when meeting with clients; had been averaging less than a hundred-thousand a year in what has been and still is, a strong seller’s market for residential housing here in Wilmington where my business is located.

 Too much work, not enough help